datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Customer person to Superoffice Person
 -----------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Customer person and a Superoffice Person must be established.
+Every Tripletex Customer person will be synchronized with a Superoffice Person.

+If a matching Superoffice Person already exists, the Tripletex Customer person will be merged with the existing one.
+If no matching Superoffice Person is found, a new Superoffice Person will be created.

 A Tripletex Customer person will merge with a Superoffice Person if one of the following property combinations match: